 Source: Kira auf der Heide at Unsplashed.

-Several recommendations from stalwart authors in indie publishing gave me pause recently.
+Several recommendations from well-known indie-book-publishing gurus gave me pause recently.

-Both Dave Chesson (Kindlepreneur) and Joanna Penn (The Creative Penn) recommended Joseph Michael’s Learning Scrivener Fast, Scrivener being the word processing software of choice for many indie authors and others.
+Dave Chesson (Kindlepreneur) and Joanna Penn (The Creative Penn) recommended Joseph Michael’s Learning Scrivener Fast—Scrivener being the word processing software of choice for many indie authors and others.

-The recommendations came even though the course is now dated—the video modules are for Scrivener 2; and even though the course is super expensive at $297 for the full version.
-While it might have been the bee’s knees in teaching Scrivener years ago when it was released, it is no more.
+The recommendations came despite the course being dated (as of February 2018), as the video modules are for Scrivener 2 only, and despite the course being super expensive at $297 for the full version.
+While it might have been the bee’s knees in teaching Scrivener five or six years ago when it was released, it no longer is.

-Instead, check out Karen Prince’s Scrivener 3 on Udemy, available for around $15.00, and which is superior in EVERY WAY.
-For instance:
+Instead, check out Karen Prince’s Scrivener 3 on Udemy, available for around $15.00, which is superior in EVERY WAY.

-I emailed Chesson about Prince's course, and to his credit, he has added it to his recommended Udemy courses, though it deserves better billing.
+I emailed Chesson about Prince's course, and to his credit, he has added it to his recommended Udemy courses, though it deserves better billing for all the above reasons.

 Please don’t misunderstand.
 I’m a fan of both Chesson and Penn, and generally rate highly their advice and podcasts (ranked #4 and #5 respectively in my previous Top 10 Podcasts for Writers and Authors blog piece).
-I was just disappointed they would recommend something much inferior, given their words carry so much weight, especially with newbie indie authors.
+But in this instance, I was disappointed they would recommend something inferior, outdated and far more expensive, given their words carry so much weight, especially with indie authors new to the scene.

-I’m also a fan of author and internet marketer Paul Teague’ s Self-publishing Journeys podcast (ranked #3).
-His Paul’s Podcast Diary section is full of practical advice that shouldn’t be missed by newcomers to this Game of Books.
+I’m also a fan of author and internet marketer Paul Teague and his Self-publishing Journeys podcast (ranked #3 in my list).
+His Paul’s Podcast Diary section is full of practical advice that shouldn’t be missed by newcomers to this Game of Books we indie authors are playing.

 Yet even someone on the ball as this guy can drop it occasionally.
 In a newsletter from him recently, he recommended MailChimp over Mailerlite email marketing software, even though he uses the latter!

-His advice omitted something so important, I was motivated to write back to him and explain why he needed to rethink things.
-And coming after the recommendations of the other two gurus above, his email motivated me to write this blog piece!
+His advice omitted something so important, I emailed him to suggest he needed to rethink things.
+Anyway, his recommendation, coming soon after the recommendations of the other two gurus above, persuaded me to write this blog piece.

 Note that the podcasts and their authors mentioned here can be searched for on Apple's iTunes.
 And should you have a different opinion or see a blind spot in my own recommendations, then fire away in the Comments.